Intersectional

 Category: Young Adult, Fantasy, Romance

-gay, transgender, BIPOC
+Representation: Gay, transgender, BIPOC

-Content Warnings: racism, substance use/abuse, discrimination, abuse, violence
+Content Warnings: Racism, substance use/abuse, discrimination, abuse, violence

 Felix Ever After